michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0041.md

 - v: fall away or decline
 - v: hem in fish with stakes and nets so as to prevent them from going back into the sea with the ebb
 ### Family
-ebb: ebbed, ebbing, ebbs+;ebbing: ebbings
+- ebb: ebbed, ebbing, ebbs+
+- ebbing: ebbings
 ### Examples
 - Clark’s fury seemed to ebb when she was with her daughter.
 - Whitlock’s running career ebbed late in college when he sustained an injury to the Achilles’ tendon in his right foot.